jnun/5daydocs/work/tasks/review/47-create-index-files-for-docs-folders.md

-# Create INDEX.md Files for Docs Folders
+# Task 47: Create INDEX.md Files for Docs Folders

 ## Problem
 The docs/ folder and its subfolders need INDEX.md files to explain their purpose in documenting the project.
 These files don't currently exist.